 Land and Marine Ocean Engineering Pty Ltd has been appointed by Council for the wetlands water quality improvement works.
 The works consists of three milestones.
-Construction commences in October and is anticipated to be completed in June 2021, weather permitting.
+Construction commenced late 2020 and Milestone 1 works is scheduled to complete in June 2022, weather permitting.

 The scope of works includes: